 Working remotely has many perks.
-We get to spend more time with our family, pay less for gas, and stay in the comfort of our own home.
-But one negative of remote work that we may not be thinking about is how it may be impacting the amount of physical activity we are getting throughout the day.
+We get to spend more time with our family, pay less for gas, and stay in the comfort of our own homes.
+But one negative of remote work that we may not be thinking about is how it may impact the amount of physical activity we get throughout the day.

 Even if you had a desk job before the pandemic, working at home doesn’t give you the same opportunity to move your body.
 But this is not something you should feel guilty about.
 The reality is that most of us are not meeting the weekly exercise recommendations since the pandemic came into the picture.

 According to a research study conducted by a team at the University of California, San Francisco, our step counts were significantly lower early in the pandemic and had not yet returned to baseline before Covid-19 hit.